1978 FA Charity Shield

 The 1978 FA Charity Shield was the 56th FA Charity Shield, an annual football match played between the winners of the previous season's Football League and FA Cup competitions.
-The match took place on 12 August 1978 at Wembley Stadium and was played between 1977–78 Football League champions Nottingham Forest and FA Cup winners Ipswich Town.
+The match took place on 12 August 1978 at Wembley Stadium and was played between FA Cup winners Ipswich Town and 1977–78 Football League champions Nottingham Forest.
 Watched by a crowd of 68,000, the match ended in a 5–0 victory for Nottingham Forest.

 This was both Ipswich and Nottingham Forest's second appearance in the Charity Shield.
 Ipswich were unable to field four of the previous season's FA Cup-winning team through injury with Tommy Parkin making his debut.
 Nottingham Forest took the lead in the tenth minute through Martin O'Neill and doubled their advantage with a Peter Withe goal.
 Forest's lead was further extended through second-half goals from Larry Lloyd, O'Neill and John Robertson.

 Background and pre-match

 Martin O'Neill scored two goals before being substituted by his manager Brian Clough.

 The FA Charity Shield was founded in 1908 as a successor to the Sheriff of London Charity Shield.
 It was a contest between the respective champions of the Football League and Southern League, and then by 1913 teams of amateur and professional players.
 In 1921, it was played by the Football League champions and FA Cup winners for the first time.
 This was the fifth year that Wembley Stadium played host to the Shield.

+Despite finishing 18th in the league the previous season, Ipswich Town had beaten Arsenal at Wembley in the FA Cup final three months earlier, the only goal coming from Roger Osborne midway through the second half of the match.
 Nottingham Forest had won the league in the previous season, seven points clear of Liverpool and having been undefeated at home at the City Ground.
-Despite finishing 18th in the league the previous season, Ipswich Town had beaten Arsenal at Wembley in the FA Cup final three months earlier, the only goal coming from Roger Osborne midway through the second half of the match.

 Forest had lost in their only previous Charity Shield final in 1959, beaten 3–1 by Wolverhampton Wanderers; Ipswich had played in the 1962 FA Charity Shield, a game in which they also conceded five goals, that time against 1962 FA Cup final winners Tottenham Hotspur.
 As of 2023, neither Ipswich Town nor Nottingham Forest have played in a Charity Shield match since 1978.